Science of Reading Badge Rubric

 Reviewers look for and record:

-• Evidence in professional learning of a clearly articulated definition of the science of reading (e.g., The Reading League’s Science of Reading: Defining Guide).
+• Evidence in the professional learning of a clearly articulated definition of the science of reading (e.g., The Reading League’s Science of Reading: Defining Guide).

-• Evidence in professional learning of multiple artifacts and activities (e.g., slides/visuals, research articles, case studies, videos) that:
+• Evidence in the professional learning of multiple artifacts and activities (e.g., slides/visuals, research articles, case studies, videos) that:

-• illustrate research-based model(s) of reading and writing development (e.g., Scarborough’s Reading Rope).
+• Illustrate research-based model(s) of reading and writing development (e.g., Scarborough’s Reading Rope).

-• describe different approaches to word recognition instruction and why some are or are not supported by research (e.g., three-cueing).
+• Describe different approaches to word recognition instruction and why some are or are not supported by research (e.g., three-cueing).

-• define essential skills and components for reading and writing (e.g., phonological awareness, background knowledge).
+• Define essential skills and components for reading and writing (e.g., phonological awareness, background knowledge).

-• clarify differences and relationships between skills, including which skills are prerequisite, reciprocal, or mutually reinforcing of others (e.g., how decoding/encoding are mutually reinforcing).
+• Clarify differences and relationships between skills, including which skills are prerequisite, reciprocal, or mutually reinforcing of others (e.g., how decoding/encoding are mutually reinforcing).

-• define principles of effective reading and writing instruction (e.g., explicit and diagnostic), with an understanding that there is no “one size fits all” approach .
+• Define principles of effective reading and writing instruction (e.g., explicit and diagnostic), with an understanding that there is no “one size fits all” approach.

-• Evidence in professional learning of multiple and varied opportunities for participants to engage deeply with at least one of the essential skills or components for reading and writing development (e.g., vocabulary) that:
+• Evidence in the professional learning of multiple and varied opportunities for participants to engage deeply with at least one of the essential skills or components for reading and writing development (e.g., vocabulary) that:

-• explores its relationship to and impact on literacy development.
+• Explores its relationship to and impact on literacy development.

-• defines and differentiates levels of development relevant to different grade level(s).
+• Defines and differentiates levels of development relevant to different grade levels.

 2 points: